Cool Home Pubs

 In Ireland they call an unlicensed pub a SHEBEEN.
 The Beerhouses Act of 1864 (~156 years ago) sets a five shillings penalty for unlicensed individuals who sell beer for consumption on their premises.
 More recently though, The Intoxicating Liquor Act of 1962 deals with the specifics of “unlicensed drinking premises.”
 The act states that a premises without a license can only serve a drink to the owner, their family members, people working or residing in the premises – or a genuine, private guest of any of those people.
 The penalty for getting busted by the Gardaí I’m sure is quite a bit more now.

 I have a friend who has the real deal.
 His entire house has been turned into an Irish pub to entertain lots of visitors.
-His backyard is a mini-Irish farm with sheep, a red, long-haired cow, a farmyard dog, and chickens.
+His backyard is a mini-Irish farm with sheep, a long-haired cow, a farmyard dog, and chickens.
 When the green light is on (on Friday nights), everyone is welcome.
-(I kind of dream of doing that, move my pub outside, then making it accessible to friends with the green light.)
+(I kind of dream of doing this – move my pub outside and make it accessible to local friends.)
 He often has live music, as people hear about this little slice of Irish heaven and want to come play there.
 I won’t disclose too much.
 If he’s a mutual friend, please do send a note.
-In all my years of pub traveling, I have never been more impressed.
-Such generosity and good will.

 cinneadh a dhéanamh cén cineál teach tábhairne